bestoism/production-rag-blueprint/CONTRIBUTING.md

-# Contributing to RAG Insight Pipeline
+# Contributing to Production RAG Blueprint

-Thank you for your interest in contributing to **RAG Insight Pipeline**! 🚀 This document provides guidelines for setting up the development environment and submitting contributions.
+Thank you for your interest in contributing to **Production RAG Blueprint**! 🚀 This document provides guidelines for setting up the development environment and submitting contributions.

 ## 🛠 Development Setup